The Jewish LobbyThe largest single-issue lobby in the USA

 Turkish Democracy Project

-Union for Reform Judaism (URJ) (aka, Union of Amrcn Hebrw Congrtns UAHC)
+Union for Reform Judaism (UAHC) (aka, Union of Amercan Hebrew

 Hebrew Union College-Jewish Institute of Religion (arm of UAHC)